Skip to Main Content

 For 2024, the STEM Outreach team has brought back the SSPI-WISE Satellite 2024 Scholarship.

-Are you a student who dreams of attending an industry space conference but your student budget has prevented you from going?
 This is your chance for an Executive All-Access Pass to Satellite 2024 (worth $2999).
 The event will take place March 18-21 in Washington, DC.

 Please check out this form for more information on how to submit your name to be considered!